-If tenants fail to comply with our requirements, the Council will take appropriate action including, but not limited to:
+If a tenant or leaseholder fails to comply with any requirements, the Council will take appropriate action including, but not limited to:

-- Formal injunctive action - Ending a tenancy by applying to the courts or forfeiting of the lease - Ordering the removal of an improvement that is a breach of the tenancy or lease conditions - Seeking damages and recharges for any costs incurred advice will be sought prior to taking this action.
-Any costs incurred in reinstating the property will be recharged to the tenant or leaseholder
+- Formal injunctive action - Ending a tenancy by applying to the courts or forfeiting of the lease - Ordering the removal of an alteration or improvement that is a breach of the tenancy or lease conditions - Seeking damages and recharges for any costs incurred

-Removal of an improvement
+Removal of an alteration or improvement

-The Council reserves the right to reinstate a property to its original condition if the improvement is unsafe or causing damage to the structure of the property or any adjoining property.
-Legal
+The Council reserves the right to reinstate a property to its original condition if the alteration or improvement is unsafe or causing damage to the structure of the property or any adjoining property.
+Legal advice will be sought prior to taking this action.
+Any costs incurred in reinstating the property will be recharged to the tenant or leaseholder.